Masbate City

-As the only city in the province, Masbate City serves as the province's main commercial center and chief seaport.
-The city is more or less situated at the center of Masbate province and Masbate Island, about 212 aerial miles and 362 nautical miles from Manila.
-It is noted for its well-protected seaport, with Ticao Island acting as barrier against the effects of inclement weather from the north-east.
-Being located at the central part of the Philippine archipelago, the city serves as Bicol Region's gateway to the Visayas and Mindanao.
-It is accessible through sea and air transportation.
-The term "Masbate" comes from the latin "masbad" which means "a lot of gold" when the spanish landed on the island of masbate in the 1790's the people welcomed the Spaniards into their area.
-As a sign of friendship with the Spaniards, they presented the Spaniards with gold and some utensils.
-The Spaniards found several gold mines in the mountains now covered by the town of aroroy.And in the 1850s, there were spanish settlements in masbate. the town of Masbate was first founded in 1864. they later founded the Pueblo de Cervantéz (later named Placer) and the Town of Milagros in 1869 and the town of Malobago (Cataingan) in 1872.
+As the most populous and the only city in the province, Masbate City serves as the province's main commercial center and chief seaport.

+Etymology

+Some accounts claim that "Masbate" was coined after the words "masa" and "bate" or from another word "masibat" remains anecdotal up to the present.
+Other accounts claim that the term "Masbate" comes from "masbad" which means "machete".

 History

-The account that "Masbate" was coined after the words "masa" and "bate" or from another word "masibat" remains anecdotal up to the present.

 Spanish colonial era and the Philippine Revolution

 The islands of Masbate, Ticao and Burias were explored by Captain Luis Enriquez de Guzman in 1569.
 This exploration work was continued by Captain Andres de Ibarra.
 Ibalon (Albay) Province assumed jurisdiction over Masbate Islands, and Masbate was named the town's capital village; for security reasons, the seat of government had to be moved time and time again.
 It was first moved to Mobo and then again, to Guiom.
 It was later transferred to Palanog near the mouth of Lumbang River to make it more accessible to Bicol mainland and to the islands of Burias and Ticao.
 However, government records were kept inland in Cagay.

+The Spaniards found several gold mines in the mountains now covered by the town of Aroroy.
+And in the 1850s, there were Spanish settlements in Masbate. the town of Masbate was first founded in 1864. they later founded the Pueblo de Cervantéz (later named Placer) and the Town of Milagros in 1869 and the town of Malobago (Cataingan) in 1872.

 The political history of the town dates back to the 1850s when the Spaniards established their government under a Spanish gobernadorcillo.
 Spanish control over Masbate was lost in mid-1898 when the Pulahanes forces besieged the town before handing it to the Philippine revolutionaries that arrived in Masbate soon after.